Haverfordwest Fortunes Frolic Walk

 Start / Finish: County Hall Car Park

-Terrain: Varying between tarmac, gravel and grass may be muddy after rain, one steep climb and one steep descent.
-This walk has easy access from the Frolic Car Park, the first section of the walk is flat, however the surface at present is not suitable for prams and wheelchairs
+Terrain: Varying between tarmac, gravel and grass may be muddy after rain, one fairly steep climb and one fairly steep descent.
+This walk has easy access from the Frolic Car Park, the first section of the walk is flat.

 Sets of Steps: 2

-- There are two starting points: a) Start the walk behind County Hall and follow the path along the river's edge, and through the park.
+- There are two starting points: a) Start the walk on the river side of County Hall and follow the path along the river's edge, and through the park.
 At the end of the path walk under the road bridge, turn left and follow the track to the Frolic Road.
-At the road turn right, under the railway-bridge, and along the road into Fortune's Frolic car park. b) Alternatively start walking from Pembrokeshire County Council's County Hall car park, after a few paces carefully cross the A476 road in front of county hall and turn right, along the side road, past the army building on your right.
-Continue to the end of this road, which leads to fortune frolics car park.
+At the road turn right, under the railway-bridge, and along the road into Fortune's Frolic car park. b) Alternatively start walking from Pembrokeshire County Council's County Hall car park, after a few paces carefully cross the A4076 road in front of county hall and turn right, along the side road, past the army building on your right.
+Continue to the end of this road, which leads to Fortune's Frolic car park.

-- If you live on the Uzmaston Road you can join the narrow, waymarked path at the railway bridge, which drops steeply to Fortune's frolic.
+- If you live on the New Road you can join the surfaced path at the railway bridge, which drops steeply down to Fortune's frolic.
 Turn left at the bottom and follow the single-track grassy road.

 - The path narrows to a single track, leading past Higgon's Well house on your left.
 Walk in front of the house and continue along the path, passing Higgon's Well on your right which is reputed to have never dried up.

-- Go through the kissing gate and proceed along the narrow path taking in the wildlife and along the Cleddau River, which includes Canada Geese, Mallards, Kingfishers and Swans.
+- Go through the kissing gate and proceed along the narrow path, the first section of which is surfaced, taking in the wildlife along the Cleddau River, which includes Canada Geese, Mallards, Kingfishers and Swans.

-- Cross a stile and enjoy the river views back to Haverfordwest before the path turns inland to the left and begins to rise steeply, negotiating 23 steps.
+- Go through a gate and continue on, enjoying the river views back to Haverfordwest before the path turns inland to the left and begins to rise fairly steeply, negotiating a few steps.

 - Cross the field towards St Ismael's churchyard, which is easily seen on the brow of the hill.
-There is a gate into the churchyard with two small steps.
-Walk thorough the churchyard and over a stone style on the far side which leads onto the main road in the pleasant hamlet of Uzmaston.
+There is a kissing gate into the churchyard with two small steps.
+Walk thorough the churchyard and over a stone style on the far side which leads onto the road through the pleasant hamlet of Uzmaston.

-- Follow the tarmacadem road for a short distance until you rejoin the gated footpath on your left.
-Once through the gate follow the lovely farm lane which eventually opens out were several farms lanes meet.
-Bear right here and you will see a stile ahead of you.
+- Turn left follow the tarmacadam road for about 1/4 mile until you rejoin the gated footpath on your left.
+Once through the gate follow the lovely tree lined lane which eventually opens out where several field accesses meet.
+Bear right here and you will see a kissing gate ahead of you.

-- Climb over the stile and follow a wellmarked sunken path that slopes gently down through a field towards another style.
-Climb over the style and follow the narrow descending path through deciduous woodland.
+- Once through the gate follow a sunken path that slopes gently down through the middle of a field towards another kissing gate.
+Follow the narrow descending path beyond the gate through deciduous woodland.

 - At the bottom of the wooded path you rejoin the river path you followed earlier.
-Turn right here and retrace your steps towards Higgins's Well and the Fortune's Frolic.
+Turn right here and retrace your steps towards Higgon's Well and the Fortune's Frolic.
+Alternatively follow the meandering path closer to the river from a point just beyond Higgon's Well.